The best free logo maker to use

 Reasons to avoid

-Canva provides a comprehensive online design suite that does much more than logos, and it's been going heavy with features.
-While a lot of the tools might not interest you if you only need a logo, it tops our list as the best logo maker overall because it offers more more options for customisation than most other options on our list.
+Canva provides a comprehensive online design suite that does much more than logos.
+While a lot of the tools might not interest you if you only need a logo, it's our pick as the most versatile free logo maker because it offers more more options for customisation than most other options on our list.

 It goes for a template-based approach that lets you choose the style you like rather than trying to magically come up with something suitable by asking you a few questions.
 But you can also draw freehand and add shapes, text.
-When we tested it, we liked that flexibility since you can generally play with the designs much more than with many other options that we have tried, which allows you to create something more unique.
+When we tested it, we liked that flexibility since you can generally play with the designs more than with other options, which allows you to create something more unique.

 It's also handy if you already have a design in mind that you want to try to replicate.
 I was able to create something that looks like the Creative Bloq logo in a matter of seconds, but then I could have done something similar in Microsoft Paint.
 We also liked the collaborative features.
-These allows us to share the design we're working on with others so that they can add feedback or make contributions themselves.
+These enable you to share the design you're working on with others so that they can add feedback or make contributions themselves.

 One drawback is that I felt that it would be quite easy to get lost in the many, many templates provided, which aren't organised in any particular way: you simply have to search by trying keywords in the search field.
 If you're not sure what you're looking for, you might not know where to start.
 If you do know, you might not be sure how to find it.